Skip to main content

 The useful question is not whether trade policy changed.
 It is whether a change touches a product line, origin, authority, case, supplier, or keyword that already matters to the team.

-What to save
+What to review

-Turn this issue into saved operating scope.
+Turn this issue into Paid review.